How to Calibrate a Dial Indicator

 Common causes include worn gear teeth in the mechanism, a bent or binding spindle, a worn contact point, contamination inside the case, and damage from dropping.
 A sudden change in calibration results usually indicates physical damage, while gradual drift suggests gear wear.

-Track Dial Indicator Calibrations Automatically
+Generate Dial Indicator Calibration Certificates Automatically